felipmiguel/AzureDb.Passwordless/README.md

 #### Experimental plugin implementation

-AzureDb.Passwordless.MySql.AzureIdentityMysqlAuthenticationPlugin implements a workaround for the configuration issue described above.
+Microsoft.Azure.Data.Extensions.MySql.AzureIdentityMysqlAuthenticationPlugin implements a workaround for the configuration issue described above.
 To set the configuration it uses reflection to update the internal configuration of the client.
 This is not a recommended approach, but it is the only way to configure the plugin without using the configuration file.

 The purpose is configuring the private field [_Plugins_](https://github.com/mysql/mysql-connector-net/blob/a53e0c62cf416116ae650aa84065e45385019612/MySQL.Data/src/Authentication/AuthenticationManager.cs#L37), setting the plugin implemented in this library.